aptoma/softmandel/README.md

 #### Frontend

 We have no requirements for frontend JavaScript frameworks.
 As frontend technologies are in constant development, we encourage responsible experimentation.
 Talk to your colleagues!
-Be careful about using shiny new tech for projects that may have short development time, but a long maintenance, as future you will dislike the shiny new tech that is now old, broken and unsupported.
+Be careful about using shiny new tech for projects that may have short a development time, but a long maintenance lifetime, as future you will dislike the shiny new tech that is now old, broken and unsupported.

 ##### Transpiling